Make these homemade chicken treats and your pets will love you!

 - Add the dry mixture to the wet one in three additions.
 (You can shorten the process and just throw it all together, but I like to do it slowly, to make sure I don’t end up with a dough that is too dry.)

-Treats are chewy and easily breakable.
-Keep them in an airtight container in the refrigerator (or leave them out, but use them in 3 days).
+These treats are chewy and easily breakable.
+Keep them in an airtight container in the refrigerator.